Generalized Groves of Neural Additive Models: Pursuing transparent and accurate machine learning models in finance: Introduction

-Based on incorporating all ingredients, we present a novel class of generalized gloves of neural additive models (GGNAMs) that meet SHA requirements.
-GGNAMs categorize all features into three categories: (1) linear features; (2) nonlinear features; and (3) nonlinear features that interact.
+After incorporating all ingredients, we present a novel class of generalized groves of neural additive models (GGNAMs).
+GGNAMs categorize all features into three categories: (1) linear features; (2) individual nonlinear features; and (3) nonlinear features that interact.
 In the case of interacted features, they only interacted with features within the same subset.
 As a result, interactions occurred locally.
-In this framework, the output function can still be highly nonlinear, and backpropagation and routine optimization methods can be applied without difficulty.
 GGNAMs improve the simplest LaLR with great accuracy while requiring minimal modifications and provide a smooth transition from commonly used traditional methods to advanced ML methods.
-Some of the advantages of GGNAMs are as follows: \begin{itemize} \item Transparent, and therefore explainable. \item Friendly to the evaluation of conceptual soundness, detailed post-analyses can be provided. \item Build a bridge between traditional LaLR and state-of-the-art ML, with minimal modifications required. \item Model performance compares favorably with complex black-box ML methods. \end{itemize}
+Some of the advantages of GGNAMs are as follows: \begin{itemize} \item Transparent, and therefore easy to explain. \item Friendly to the evaluation of conceptual soundness, detailed post-analyses can be provided. \item Build a bridge between traditional LaLR and state-of-the-art ML, with minimal modifications required. \item Model performance compares favorably with complex black-box ML methods. \end{itemize}

-The remainder of the paper is organized as follows.
-Section 2 discusses the prerequisites for neural additive models.
-As part of Section 3, we present a novel class of generalized gloves of neural additive models.
-Experimental results are presented in Section 4.
-The paper concludes with Section 5.